CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-fall-2024-syllabus.md

 The instructor and, where applicable, the invigilator or other appropriate person shall, where practical, discuss the matter with the student concerned.

-The instructor or the instructor's representative, if satisfied that an academic offence has been committed, shall complete an academic offence incident report and shall submit it, together with attached information, to the Registrar.
+The instructor or the instructor's representative, if satisfied that an academic offence has been committed, shall complete an academic offence incident report and shall submit it, together with the attached information, to the Registrar.
 The Registrar shall report it to the Chair of the Department (where applicable) and the Dean of the Faculty concerned.
 Each case will be referred by the Registrar to the appropriate Committee for review and appropriate action.
 The Registrar shall inform the student by registered letter and/or electronic mail of the referral to the Committee, the student's right to respond, the wish of the Committee that the student be present when the case is heard, and the procedures involved.
 A copy of the academic offence report and attached information will be provided to the student in a timely manner.
 The student is urged to submit to the Committee a written statement regarding the case.
 A student responding to the decision shall do so in writing within three weeks of the date of the Registrar's letter of notification.

 #### Penalties for Other Offences